VUW-FAIR/blockchains_web_scraping/README.md

 The forum scraper for bitcointalk.org is in bitcoin_talk_forum_scraper, whilst all other forum scrapers in forum_scraper.

-You can see the scripts in the <i>spiders folder</i>. e.g. blockchains_web_scraping/forum_scraper/forum_scraper/spiders/ for all the scripts for the different forums.
+You can see the scripts in the <b>spiders folder</b>. e.g. blockchains_web_scraping/forum_scraper/forum_scraper/spiders/ for all the scripts for the different forums.

 Please note that the minimum value that data goes to on the time series graphs (found in time series) is 1, not 0.
 Not sure why this is, If anyone knows feel free to message me.